Will-Clinic/WA-Will-Clinic/README.md

 - Basic matching by selected library complete (TODO range matching)
 - About and resources pages updated
 - Leagal documents built out into viable CSS
-- Coloc schema update to change with logged in user type
+- Color scheme update to change with logged-in user type
 - Attorney validation partial implimented.
 (TODO Intigrate email confirmation if Attorney has not registered an email)
 - Veteran validation offloaded to Attorney at meeting time.

 ## [License](https://github.com/Will-Clinic/WA-Will-Clinic/new/master?readme=1#table-of-contents)
-MIT Licensed
+The Washington Will Clinic's source code as found within this repository is licensed under the MIT License.
+License terms can be found within the [LICENSE](/LICENSE) document at the root of this repository.

 ## Resources
 https://css-tricks.com/almanac/properties/p/page-break/